zakirhussainb/high-level-design/QUESTIONS.md

 * **Deployment:** This final change is deployed through the CD pipeline.

 By breaking the one risky change into three safe, sequential, and independently deployable changes, we can perform a complex migration with zero downtime and ensure that every step of the process is fully reversible.

+# System Design Interview Questions: Monitoring

+Here are interview questions and answers based on the provided chapter, focusing on designing and operating monitoring systems for large-scale applications.

+---

+## Question 1: Designing a Monitoring Strategy

+**Scenario:** You are the lead architect for a new, globally distributed e-commerce platform.
+The platform consists of multiple microservices, including an API gateway, a product catalog service, and a checkout service.

+**Question:** Outline a comprehensive monitoring strategy for this platform.
+What are the different types of monitoring you would implement, and what key metrics would you focus on for a critical component like the checkout service?

+### Solution

+A comprehensive monitoring strategy is essential for two primary purposes: **failure detection** to alert us to user-affecting issues and providing a high-level **system health overview** via dashboards.
+My strategy would employ both black-box and white-box monitoring.

+#### Monitoring Types

+1.  **Black-box Monitoring:** This approach monitors the system from an external, user-like perspective.
+    * **Implementation:** I would use **synthetics**—scripts that periodically send test requests to our public API endpoints (e.g., searching for a product, adding an item to a cart).
+    * **Purpose:** This is crucial for understanding how users perceive the service and for detecting issues outside the application itself, such as DNS or network connectivity problems.
+It tells us if the service is "up" or "down" from the outside.

+2.  **White-box Monitoring:** This involves instrumenting our applications to get a detailed internal view.
+    * **Implementation:** Developers would add code to each service to report on specific features and internal states.
+    * **Purpose:** While black-box monitoring identifies the *symptom* (e.g., checkout is failing), white-box monitoring helps us pinpoint the *cause* (e.g., the payment processor dependency is timing out).

+#### Key Metrics for the Checkout Service

+For a critical service like checkout, I would use white-box monitoring to emit metrics tagged with **labels** (like `region` or `payment_processor`) to allow for easy slicing and dicing of data.
+The essential metrics would be:

+* **Load:** Request throughput to the service to understand current demand.
+* **Internal State:** Metrics like the size of in-memory caches or the number of open database connections.
+* **Dependency Performance:** This is critical.
+We would measure the availability and response time of every external dependency, such as the data store and third-party payment APIs.
+This helps us quickly identify if a downstream failure is the root cause of an issue.

+This dual approach ensures we know immediately when users are impacted (black-box) and have the detailed internal data (white-box) to diagnose and fix the problem quickly.

+---

+## Question 2: SLOs and Advanced Alerting

+**Scenario:** For your e-commerce platform, the most critical user interaction is the final "submit order" API call.
+A slow response here directly impacts user experience and revenue.

+**Question:** How would you define a Service-Level Indicator (SLI) and a Service-Level Objective (SLO) for the latency of this API call?
+Design an alerting strategy around this SLO that effectively warns of significant issues without causing "alert fatigue."

+### Solution

+Defining a clear SLO and a smart alerting strategy is key to maintaining high performance for this critical API call.

+#### Defining the SLI and SLO

+1.  **Service-Level Indicator (SLI):** An SLI is a specific metric measuring service quality.
+Averages are misleading as they can be skewed by outliers.
+A much better representation is percentiles.
+    * **SLI Definition:** I would define the SLI as *the fraction of "submit order" requests that complete in under 500ms*.
+This is calculated as a ratio of "good events" (requests < 500ms) to the total number of events, yielding a value between 0 and 1.
+We should also track long-tail latencies (like the 99th and 99.9th percentiles), as these often affect the most active users.

+2.  **Service-Level Objective (SLO):** An SLO is the target we set for our SLI.
+    * **SLO Definition:** I would set an SLO of **99.9%** of requests completing under 500ms, measured over a 28-day window.
+    * **Error Budget:** This SLO implicitly creates an **error budget**.
+We can tolerate 0.1% of requests being slow over that 28-day period.
+This budget is a powerful tool: if we are consuming it too quickly, we must prioritize reliability work over new features.

+#### Alerting Strategy: Burn Rate

+A naive alerting strategy (e.g., "alert if the SLI drops below 99.9% for 5 minutes") is prone to false positives and has low **precision**, leading to alert fatigue.
+A much better approach is to alert on the **error budget burn rate**.

+* **Burn Rate Concept:** The burn rate measures how quickly we are consuming our monthly error budget.
+A burn rate of 1 means we are on track to exhaust the budget exactly at the end of the month.
+A burn rate of 2 means we'll exhaust it in half the time.
+* **Multi-level Alerts:** I would set up multiple alerts based on different burn rates to signal severity:
+    * **High Severity (Page):** An alert for a very high burn rate over a short window (e.g., a burn rate of 14.4 over 1 hour, which would consume 2% of the monthly budget).
+This indicates a major outage and requires immediate human intervention.
+    * **Low Severity (Ticket):** An alert for a slow, steady burn rate over a longer window (e.g., a burn rate of 2 over 6 hours).
+This doesn't require waking someone up but indicates a persistent, low-grade problem that should be investigated via a ticket.

+This burn-rate-based approach is highly **actionable** because it directly relates to user impact and the risk of violating our SLO, ensuring that on-call engineers are only paged for truly significant events.

+---

+## Question 3: On-Call Philosophy and Incident Response

+**Scenario:** An alert fires at 2 AM.
+The SLO dashboard for your platform shows that the error budget for the checkout service is being consumed at an alarming rate.

+**Question:** As the on-call engineer, what is your first priority?
+Describe the high-level steps you would take to manage this incident and the cultural principles that enable a healthy on-call rotation.

+### Solution

+A healthy on-call rotation is built on a foundation of clear priorities and strong developer ownership.

+#### Immediate Priority: Mitigation First

+When an incident occurs, my first and only priority is to **mitigate the issue and stop the user impact**.
+The goal is to restore service as quickly as possible.
+Finding the root cause is a secondary concern that can wait until after the immediate crisis is resolved.

+* **Incident Response Steps:**
+    1.  **Acknowledge and Communicate:** Acknowledge the page and immediately communicate in a shared channel (like Slack) that I am investigating.
+All actions taken will be logged here for visibility.
+    2.  **Assess Impact:** Quickly consult the relevant dashboards (SLO, Public API, and Service dashboards) to understand the scope of the problem.
+    3.  **Mitigate:** Execute a pre-planned mitigation strategy from a runbook.
+Common options include:
+        * **Rolling back** the most recent deployment.
+        * **Scaling out** the service if it's under heavy load.
+        * Disabling a non-critical feature via a feature flag.

+#### Post-Incident and Cultural Principles

+Once the issue is mitigated, the focus shifts to understanding and prevention.
+This is guided by key cultural principles:

+* **Developer Ownership ("Build it, run it"):** The developers who build the service are responsible for operating it and being on call.
+This creates a powerful incentive to build reliable and operable systems to minimize their own operational pain.
+* **Root Cause Analysis:** After mitigation, we conduct a thorough investigation to find the root cause.
+For significant incidents, this involves a formal, blameless **postmortem**.
+* **Prioritize Reliability:** The output of the postmortem is a set of repair items to prevent the issue from recurring.
+The team must agree to **halt feature work** and prioritize this reliability work if the SLO's error budget has been exhausted or the on-call load is too high.
+* **Actionable and Humane On-Call:** Alerts must be **actionable** and link directly to relevant dashboards and runbooks.
+Being on call is stressful and should be compensated.
+On-call engineers should be empowered to dedicate time to improving the on-call experience itself, such as by refining alerts, improving dashboards, and fixing resiliency issues.

+This approach ensures that incidents are resolved quickly and that the team continuously learns and improves the system's reliability over time.